RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-09-below-market-rate.md

 ---
 layout: post
-title: Below Market Rate Housing in the Bay Area
+title: Bay Area housing is f***ed in more ways than you might think
 author: Rylan Schaeffer
 date: 2022-01-09
 tags: housing